sunflsks/hnsw-cpp/README.md

-eigen is link to eigen/ library -- download urself
+eigen library is used for vector math